Omega-Cube/omeganoc/README.md

 *Dashboard's widget are very slow to loadup and if I try to reload data from one of theme I get an infinite spinner

 Enable use_aggressive_sql from logstore-sqlite's configuration.
-Eitherway logstore will retrieve ALL data from logs and will apply filters from python's side instead of SQLite.